 I’m looking forward to giving this devotional to my son and think it will be a great addition to his daily Bible reading and I’m hoping some of the readings will spark some heart-to-hearts with mom and/or dad, and that it will help him grow his personal relationship with God.

-Be sure to check out my other Tommy Nelson giveaway:
+Be sure to check out my other Tommy Nelson reviews:

 Bible in a Year – For Kids